MobilityWorks

 Sending our well wishes to you for health and peace during this time of uncertainty!

 Paul has had many medical appointments this summer, but thankfully has still had frequent opportunities to visit the pool as well as go on other fun outings.
 The pool is a great place for Paul because of how freely he can move in the water without feeling like his muscles are weighing him down.
-The under water exercise is also good for his breathing muscles.
+The underwater exercise is also good for his breathing muscles.

 We just recently completed the first nine weeks of the school year and all of our children have adjusted well to their new school.
 We are especially pleased to see the compassion that is shown to Paul by his numerous teachers and by his peers.
 Paul has had a couple minor injuries and some leg cramps, but nothing serious.
 He enjoys going out to recess this year but he is still trying to learn how to pace himself and recognize when he needs to take a break.
 He is certainly exhausted by the end of the day!
 He continues to have an avid interest in all things Minecraft and Super Mario Brothers and he enjoys activities involving coding, robotics, science and engineering.

-We will have our first visit to the neuromuscular clinic at Texas Children’s Hospital in January 2019, where in addition to seeing a neurologist and a PM&R (physical medicine and rehabilitation) doctor, he will also see a cardiologist, pulmonologist and other specialists.
-He will be turning 10 in February which means they will need to start monitoring his heart and lungs more closely (once a year rather than every 2 years).
-While we still greatly appreciate the care at the Duchenne certified clinic at the Children’s Hospital Colorado, we cannot ignore the fact that traveling there takes us away from our other children and creates stressful traveling situations.
+We will have our first visit to the neuromuscular clinic at Texas Children's Hospital in January 2019, where in addition to seeing a neurologist and a PM&R (physical medicine and rehabilitation) doctor, he will also see a cardiologist, pulmonologist and other specialists.
+He will be turning 10 in February which means they will monitor his heart and lungs more often (once a year rather than every 2 years).
+While we still greatly appreciate the care at the Duchenne certified clinic at the Children's Hospital Colorado, we cannot ignore the fact that traveling there takes us away from our other children and creates stressful traveling situations.
 We will see how the January appointment goes and take it from there.

 As always, we feel humbled and honored that you have taken such an interest in helping Paul and the rest of our family.
 We are truly thankful!